Becka is an amateur software developer from Georgia. He's interested in blockchain and AI.

 One by one, various discoveries and theories began to explain our position in the universe and we started to better understand our cosmic “neighborhood”.
 And when we went out in space, everything started to come alive.
 We finally went beyond the limitations of our planet and penetrated the cosmos.

-, the US and USSR had a space exploration “face-off”, an ideological contest that pushed the two nations to spill incredible amounts of money into researching space and preparing means to travel to the moon.
+During the Cold War, the US and USSR had a space exploration “face-off”, an ideological contest that pushed the two nations to spill incredible amounts of money into researching space and preparing means to travel to the moon.
 While the Russians managed to send the first space expedition to it, the Americans were the first to set foot on the moon.

 Even during that time, when the world constantly was at the brink of World War II, the American people had mixed feelings about these expensive missions that their government was pursuing.
 Some believed that these missions were beneficial to the enrichment of the scientific knowledge which would then improve the technology back on Earth.
 However, the opposition didn’t share the same enthusiasm: some of them protested that NASA was getting enormous funding from the taxpayers’ money and didn’t yield something tangible in return.